A Beginner’s Guide to Exposure Meters

 Many others used something like a step wedge, where the user would look at a series of numbers or letters and see which was the last in the series that was visible; the idea being that the brighter the light, the more letters would visible.

 This was the revolution that really brought control and predictability into photography.
 People had made electric light meters for years, but they were limited to labs and indoor use.
-But in the early 30s, Weston Electrical Instrument offered a meter that could be used in the field.
+But in the early 30s, Rhamstine, Bell & Howell, Weston Electrical Instrument, and others offered meters that could be used in the field.
 It was quite a feat: the meter had to be small enough to be hand-held, and hardy enough to take the reasonable amount of knocking-about that would be expected from outdoor use.
 The idea was to use a sensor that would react to light, and the reaction could be measured.
 The result would be objective and repeatable.
 Modern cameras, even the digitals, still use photoelectric light meters to determine exposure (they’re just a lot more sophisticated).

-I’m sure there are more, but for the purposes of this article, there are three major kinds of sensor (the part that actually sees and reacts to light).
-They’re listed here in order of introduction.
+There are probably more, but for the purposes of this article we shall consider three major kinds of sensor (the part that actually sees and reacts to light).
+They’re listed here in order of introduction:

 Selenium cells had several nice things going for them.
 One was that they generated their own current, so no batteries to deal with.
 Another was that was sensitive to wavelengths of light similarly to popular films, as opposed to the human eye; that meant it would see light the way film saw light, and hopefully yeild more accurate results.